This course takes one academic year and is suitable for teachers of all year groups.

 The tutor will visit twice.
 A tutor visit takes the best part of a full day when we observe three lessons, give feedback (including one paired feedback session with the mentor), meet with the mentor, give e-portfolio guidance to the trainee, and tackle any issues that may arise.

-For those unable to come to England for the six days of training, this can happen in the country where the trainees work, delivered EITHER by the University of Buckingham staff OR by staff trained and accredited by us.
+For those unable to come to England for the five or six days of training, this can happen in the country where the trainees work, delivered EITHER by the University of Buckingham staff OR by staff trained and accredited by us.
 This is only possible when there are ten or more trainees in one area of the host country to make this a viable option.
 In addition, the tutor from Buckingham will observe lessons, normally in the trainee’s school or, if this is difficult, in another agreed central school.

 If a teacher wishes to teach in a state school in England they will also need what is called Qualified Teacher Status.
 For a teacher who has been teaching for 2 or more years, it is possible to do the Assessment-Only Qualified Teacher Status assessment and/or a trainee may do the AO QTS in the term following our one-year international PGCE.

 In China we have an office in Beijing (Buckingham International School of Education) that can handle enquiries: email@example.com